ipeakk/LHL_SQL_Project/README.md

 - Used sql queries to answer business questions

 ## Results
+- Some cities like, "US Other", "San Francisco", "Sunnyvale","Atlanta" had highest revenue
-- Some cities had clear preferences for apparel or electronics.
+- Some countries like "United States", "United Kingdom" had clear preferences for "Home/Shop by Brand/YouTube/"
-- The average number of products per visitor varied significantly by region.
+- Top selling products are "17oz Stainless Steel Sport Bottle", "Ballpoint LED Light Pen", "22 oz  Bottle Infuser"

 ## Challenges
+- Missing or null values
+- Duplicate data in the csv files
+- Scaling amount values by dividing them by 1000000
-(discuss challenges you faced in the project)
+- Partial matches in the joins

 ## Future Goals
-(what would you do if you had more time?)
+Creating visual outputs